oilandsugar/ritual-dust/content/works/video/bog-sacrifice-for-all-oil-execs.md

 Cinematographer / Editor / Photographer : **Lizbeth Poirier**

 Shot on the Sony A6300 with the Rokinon 10mm
-Edited and color graded in Davinci Resolce
+Edited and color graded in Davinci Resolve
+Featuring photos I took in Ireland

 </div>